MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 ---

-# SIEM integration - - PUBLIC PREVIEW
+# SIEM integration - - PUBLIC PREVIEW - -

-You can now integrate Cloud App Security with your SIEM server to enable centralized monitoring of events and activities.
+You can now integrate Cloud App Security with your SIEM server to enable centralized monitoring of alerts and activities.
 Integrating with a SIEM service allows you to better protect your cloud applications while maintaining your usual security workflow, automating security procedures and correlating between cloud-based and on-premises events.
-The Cloud App Security SIEM agent pushes events and activities from Cloud App Security and streams them in CEF format into the SIEM logger to enable you to include your Cloud App Security logs in your SIEM.
-To integrate Cloud App Security with your SIEM, you must perform the following to take the Cloud App Security logs from the and send them to your SIEM service using Syslog TCP or UDP.
+The Cloud App Security SIEM agent pushes alerts and activities from Cloud App Security and streams them into the SIEM server.